mehalter/siam-pp20-poster/README.md

 ### Abstract

 Scientific progress comes from adapting and extending models from prior work to address new problems.
-However, the adaptation of this ideal workflow is difficult primarily because of the non-consistent representation of models.
+However, this ideal workflow is difficult primarily because of the informal or inconsistent representation of models.
-This problem is exacerbated in fields outside of computer science where programmatic models are less structured.
-We propose `SemanticModels.jl`, a category theory-based framework for defining meta-modeling tasks such as model augmentation and semantic information extraction.
-We demonstrate the usage of `SemanticModels.jl` in threefolds: First, we demonstrate the conversion of predator-prey and infectious disease models to wiring diagram representations.
+This problem is exacerbated in fields outside of computer science where scientific models are formulated in informal languages.
+We propose `SemanticModels.jl`, a category theory-based framework for defining meta-modeling tasks such as model augmentation and model selection along with semantic information extraction.
-Next, we show the extension and composability of the two models.
-Finally, we generate executable code of the new model that takes into account the spread of Malaria and predator-prey interactions and visualize the results.
+We illustrate the major features of `SemanticModels.jl` including the representating models as wiring diagram, extending and composing models with algebraic operations, and generating executable code of the resulting model.
+These features are demonstrated by constructing a model of mosquito borne illness in humans along with predator-prey dynamics between mosquitos and birds to study the effects of predator species on the control of mosquito borne illnesses.
+Through the careful application of category theoretic ideas to scientific computing, general patterns in scientific modeling languages and frameworks can be axiomatized and these formalizations can be exploited to improve scientific computing research and development processes.